Policies Updated: May 3, 2021

 Most activities have been adapted or offered with limitations rather than cancelled.
 Activities or games involving physical or close contact are obviously the most affected.
 This includes our Low Ropes Course and many Team Initiatives games.
-Games like Grog or Alpha Wolf will be replaced with games that can be more easily adapted, but that still allow for evening and night-time fun.

 Virtual Q andA for Campers and Parents